craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

 ::: danger
 The terminal is extremely powerful.
 Only run commands from sources you trust!

-If you are inclined to copy-and-paste commands into your terminal, keep an eye on your selection.
-It’s easy to inadvertently copy extra characters that can confuse the terminal.
-While getting started, it's a good idea to
+If you are inclined to copy-and-paste commands into your terminal, keep an eye on your selection—it’s easy to inadvertently copy extra characters that can confuse the terminal.
 :::

 Let’s run your first command.
 Type `whoami` into your terminal, and press <kbd>Enter</kbd>: